Candle-D/RecommendationEngineByAqsa/README.md

 #Concepts used
-1. K nearest neighbour search algorithm
+1. K nearest neighbor search algorithm
 2. Euclidean Distance
 3. Sorting

 #Optimization
-1. One can optimize the code by using ANNOY in place of K nearest neighbour algorithm and pearson corelation score for calculating similarity in place of euclidean distance.
+1. One can optimize the code by using ANNOY in place of K nearest neighbor algorithm and pearson corelation score for calculating similarity in place of euclidean distance.